 The first step to better security across your organization is to make employees more aware.
 They’re your greatest asset when it comes to security, and your greatest liability- Vernois

-Let's take a glimpse at some of the major cybersecurity statistics that matter in 2019:
+Let's take a glimpse at some of the major cybersecurity and phishing statistics that matter in 2019:

 #Cybersecurity Stats That Matter in 2019